Breast Cancer Information Guide

 - Late menopause (after the age of 50).

-– Women who have never had children and those who delay giving birth until they are over 30.
+- Women who have never had children and those who delay giving birth until they are over 30 as well as women who do not breastfeed

-Getting to know what your breasts look like and feel like is in the interest of good health.
+Being familiar with your breasts is in the interest of good health.

 There are two steps of Breast Self-Examination and Awareness: